MelonKony/millmint/site/factbook/technology/magnetic-monopoles.md

 The first confirmed monopole detection occurred on February 14, 1982 at Stanford University, when physicist Blas Cabrera observed a distinctive magnetic induction signal passing through a superconducting wire loop.
 The measurement showed exactly the signature predicted by Dirac's 1931 theory — a quantised magnetic charge that produced a permanent change in magnetic flux through the detector.

 Despite immediate attempts to replicate the observation, no confirmed detection occurred for another sixteen years.
-The breakthrough came in 1998 when researchers at CERN's Large Hadron Collider successfully created monopoles through high-energy proton collisions, proving both their existence and potential for artificial production.
+The breakthrough came in 1998 when researchers at the [[Balkan Federation]]'s Tito Advanced Physics Institute successfully created monopoles through high-energy proton collisions, proving both their existence and potential for artificial production.

 ### Natural Occurrence